scpatricio/scpatricio.github.io/_posts/2020-10-15-fisher_information.md

 Informally, Fisher Information provides a measure of the amount of "information" that a random variable carries over a parameter $$ \theta $$.
 More formally, the Fisher Information is the variance of the score function (I will also post about it).

 In [this post](https://scpatricio.github.io/likelihood/){:target="_blank" rel="noopener"} I commented on the likelihood function and why we maximize it to obtain an estimate of unknown parameters, also known as MLE.
-Now let's go back to this post.
+Now let's go back to that post.
 The log-likelihood is a function of $$\theta$$, and is random because it depends on $$\mathbf{X}$$, and we would like to find an unique maximum by locating the value of $$ \theta $$ that maximizes the log-likelihood function.

 We usually find $$\theta$$ by equating the first derivative of the log-likelihood function to zero and solving the equation.
 And to know how accurate the MLE is, we need to look at the curvature of the log-likelihood function around its maximum point, because if this function has a strong and accentuated curvature it would have a high negative expected second derivative and therefore a larger Fisher Information, which indicates more information through $$\mathbf{X}$$ about $$\theta$$.